Join us at an in person event on 1st July to celebrate 20 years of the NRPF Network.

-Treatments that are exempt from charging are listed in section 2: free NHS treatment.
+Some types of NHS treatment are exempt from charging, regardless of a person’s immigration status.
+Treatments that are exempt from charging are listed our page on free NHS treatment.

-For the full list of exempt groups see the NHS information about overseas visitors who do not need to pay for NHS treatment.
+For the full list of exemptions, see NHS guidance on overseas visitors who do not need to pay for treatment.

-The Department of Health and Social Care has produced a series of detailed guidance documents for NHS staff about overseas visitors charging.
+The Department of Health and Social Care also publishes detailed guidance on overseas visitor charging.

 A person who has made a claim to the UK government for protection (asylum) under the United Nations Refugee Convention 1951 and is waiting for a decision from the Home Office or final decision from the appeal courts (following a refusal).